-- 15 Whoever strikes father or mother shall be put to death. - 16 Whoever kidnaps a person, whether that person has been sold or is still held in possession, shall be put to death. - 17 Whoever curses father or mother shall be put to death. - 18 When individuals quarrel and one strikes the other with a stone or fist so that the injured party, though not dead, is confined to bed, - 19 but recovers and walks around outside with the help of a staff, then the assailant shall be free of liability, except to pay for the loss of time, and to arrange for full recovery. - 20 When a slaveowner strikes a male or female slave with a rod and the slave dies immediately, the owner shall be punished. - 21 But if the slave survives a day or two, there is no punishment; for the slave is the owner's property. - 22 When people who are fighting injure a pregnant woman so that there is a miscarriage, and yet no further harm follows, the one responsible shall be fined what the woman's husband demands, paying as much as the judges determine.
+- 15 Whoever strikes father or mother shall be put to death. - 16 Whoever kidnaps a person, whether that person has been sold or is still held in possession, shall be put to death. - 17 Whoever curses father or mother shall be put to death. - 18 When individuals quarrel and one strikes the other with a stone or fist so that the injured party, though not dead, is confined to bed, liability, except to pay for the loss of time, and to arrange for full recovery.